 The Committee can set its own Pace of Play Policy adopted as a Local Rule (see Rule 5.6b).
 In practice the nature of such a Policy will be dependent on the number of Committee members available to implement it (see Section 8K).Pace of Play Policies may contain:

-A maximum time to complete a round, a hole or series of holes or a stroke.
+A maximum time to complete a round, a hole, a series of holes and / or a stroke.

 A definition of when the first group is out of position and when each other group is out of position in relation to the group playing ahead of it.

-When and how a group or individual players may be monitored or timed.
+When and how a group or individual players may be timed.